Compare Rates and Save on Life Insurance

 Contingent beneficiaries may be eligible for the death benefit if the location of the primary beneficiary is unknown.

-In some cases, the primary beneficiary may not want to receive the death benefit.
-For example, a parent may reject the death benefit so that it goes to their children, who are listed as contingent beneficiaries.
+Sometimes, the primary beneficiary may not want to receive the death benefit.
+For example, a parent may reject the death benefit so that it goes to their children, whom the policy lists as contingent beneficiaries.

 How to Make a Claim as a Contingent Beneficiary